How Paperstone Used A/B Testing To Achieve Higher Conversions

-This case study is based on a case study originally written by George Harris, Director of eCommerce at Paperstone.co.uk.
+This success story is based on a success story originally written by George Harris, Director of eCommerce at Paperstone.co.uk.

 Paperstone is a UK-based online office supplies company.
 The UK market has a couple of dominant players, but many smaller companies sell similar products.
 Price is the primary basis on which the smaller players compete for business.
 Paperstone uses VWO to optimize its website.